Abhinetri (2015 film)

-Abhinetri – The Tragedy of a Legend is a 2015 Indian Kannada language film directed by Satish Pradhan.
+Abhinetri – The Tragedy of a Legend is a 2015 Indian Kannada language film directed by Sathish Pradhan.
 It stars Pooja Gandhi in the lead role.
 The film is based on the life of actress Kalpana.
 The supporting cast features Makarand Deshpande, Srinagar Kitty, Atul Kulkarni, P. Ravi Shankar and Neethu.
 After much delay in the post production, the film opened on screens on 30 January 2015.

 Synopsis

 The movie is a loose biopic about Minuguthaare Kalpana, Kannada's yesteryears actress played by Pooja Gandhi.
 Her rise and fall are both captured.
 The movie begins with a young girl who wishes to become a film star.
 When she sets on to follow her dream, she's taken aback by the number of film personalities wanting sexual favours from her to project her talent.

 Soon, however, she finds fame.
 This makes her arrogant, and this slowly begins to affect her life.
 Her popularity which had reached its peak is now slowly falling and it hits rock bottom.
 Things start going very miserable, and she eventually ends her life.
 The movie is a tragic tale of a legend.